OperatorAI Frameworks

 The documented 5x lift differential between DIY AI CRO tools (4-7% lift) and operator-led AI CRO (28-34% lift).
 Built on Build Grow Scale's 2026 research across 347 e-commerce stores.
 The same software, the same data.
 The operator is the variable.

-Read more about The 4-to-34 Gap →
+Read more about The 4-to-34 Gap →The Evidence Stack

 The four-layer testing discipline that protects every engagement from drift, false positives, and noise-deployed-as-truth.
 Operator-set hypotheses, sample-size discipline, The 99 Rule, and failure-as-information.
 The structural reason expert-guided AI delivers 28-34% lift.

-Read more about The Evidence Stack →
+Read more about The Evidence Stack →The 99 Rule

 The statistical-significance discipline.
 Most CRO agencies stop tests at 95% confidence.
 I require 99%.
 The cost is longer test cycles.
 The benefit is that a winner actually wins when shipped to 100% of traffic.